Büsingen am Hochrhein: Transport

 Büsingen is served by PostBus Switzerland with a regular connection to the German village Randegg, the Swiss villages Ramsen, Buch and Dörflingen, as well as the city and railway station of Schaffhausen.

 Südbadenbus from Germany also serves the village with a twice daily bus connection to Gailingen am Hochrhein.
 The bus passes through Swiss territory to reach the main village of Büsingen and the outlying settlement Stemmer.

+From spring to autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Vehicle registration

 Büsingen has its own licence plate (BÜS), even though it is part of Constance district, which has the KN sign.
 These special licence plates were created to simplify the job of Swiss customs officers.
 Vehicles with BÜS licence plates are treated as if they were Swiss vehicles for customs purposes.

 BÜS is one of the rarest licence plates in use in Germany as there are only around 700 in use at any one time.
 The letters BÜS are almost always followed by an A with the occasional exception for provisionally admitted vehicles or those purchased in Switzerland, which have the letter Z.